sof202/tongue-twister/README.md

 Despite my best efforts, I can't make `Tkinter` focus the window for these keybinds.
 As such one needs to click/focus the window before doing using them.

+> [!NOTE]
+> Space might not have been the best choice either as if you have clicked any
+> of the buttons, space will automatically click that button again (as well as
+> play/pausing).
+This isn't really a problem for me, maybe I'll fix it in the
+> future if it does.

 ## Operaring system addendum

 Above I say that you need windows and powershell.
 This isn't strictly true,